William-Ogilvie/NYC-taxi-data-analysis/README.md

 # NYC and JFK Airport Taxi Data Analysis
 Exploring and visualising New York City Taxi trip data (2011-2025).
-With modelling of daily and hourly taxi pick up counts for JFK Airport using linear regresssion, xgboost and linear regression boosted on the residuals.
+With modelling of daily and hourly taxi pick up counts for JFK Airport using linear regression, XGBoost and linear regression boosted on the residuals.

 ## Table of Contents
 - [Objective](#objective)